CBSE Class 12 Physics Syllabus 2022-23

 CBSE Class 12 Physics Syllabus for Practical

-Class 12th Physics Practical Evaluation Scheme: The evaluation scheme consists of the following sections, Two experiments one from each section, Practical record [experiments and activities], and Viva on experiments and activities.
+Class 12th Physics Practical Evaluation Scheme: The evaluation scheme consists of the following sections, Two experiments one from each section, Practical record [experiments and activities], One activity from any section, Investigatory Projects and Viva on experiments and activities.
 Marks are allotted to each section separately.
-All the sections combined consist of 15 marks.
+All the sections combined consist of 30 marks.
 Break up of marks for each section given below in table-

 |Class 12th Physics Practical Evaluation Scheme|

 |Viva on experiments and activities||5 Marks|

 |1.||To determine resistivity of two / three wires by plotting a graph for potential difference versus current.|